Unlocking Digital Marketing Success with Insights, Articles, and Practical How-To Guides

 Key factors include:

-• Watch time and engagement – Creating videos that hook viewers early and keep them watching, while encouraging likes, comments, and shares.
+Creating videos that grab attention early and keep people watching, while encouraging likes, comments, and shares.

-• Thumbnails and previews – A strong thumbnail and short preview can lift click-through rates, which signals quality and relevance.
+Strong thumbnails and short previews help improve click-through rates, which signals quality and relevance.

 The Use of Algorithms in Content Personalisation.